School Libraries for the 21st Century Measurement Benchmarks (SL 21) are a tool to help measure the quality of School Library programs within

 Status earned are valid for three years.
 The SL 21 measures are reviewed and revised every three years by the Library of Michigan and the School Library Workgroup to ensure that the measures are relevant and appropriate for Michigan's school library programs.
 Please contact Karren Reish at firstname.lastname@example.org or 517-241-0021 with any questions on the SL 21 program.

-School Library Workgroup The School Library Workgroup is a group of school librarians who assist the Library of Michigan.
-Through two meetings a year, the group and the Library of Michigan maintain a discussion forum for current issues in Michigan school libraries.
+School Library Workgroup The School Library Workgroup is a group of school librarians and school library related professionals who serve staggered terms.
+Through up to two meetings a summer, the group and the Library of Michigan maintain a discussion forum for current issues in Michigan school libraries.

 K-12 School Library/Media Center Community Updates To stay informed about the SL 21 program and statewide resources, materials and events for use by K-12 students and staff, please join the School Library Community listserv.
 The listserv is for the Library of Michigan and the K-12 School Library Media Center community.